opensearch-project/documentation-website/_ml-commons-plugin/algorithms.md

 When inputting metrics into the algorthim, assume the following:

-1. For each metric, the input sequence has same length $T$.
+1. For each metric, the input sequence has the same length $T$.
 2. All input metrics should have the same corresponding set of timestamps.
 3. The total number of data points are $M$ * $T$ <= 10000.